physical-computation/Conventions/README-FileNamingConventions.md

 4. Every directory should have a `README.md`.
 Use this to provide a brief summary of the directory's contents.

 5. Examples of the file names in the Noisy compiler implementation: `noisy-irPass-protobufBackend.c`, `noisy-timeStamps.c`, etc.

+6. Avoid naming files that differ only by case, e.g., avoid having `input-a.txt` and `input-A.txt` in the same path, because some filesystems are case insensitive.